Albert0i/next-gate/README.md

 ### IV.
 The Gate
 I was thinking there exists such a tools to help me convert MySQL tables to/from MongoDB documents and it did.
 Projects such as [mysql-mongo-etl](https://github.com/dannysofftie/mysql-mongo-etl/tree/master) and [RestApp](https://restapp.io/) are such and such tools and can do so and so...
 Still, doesn't meet my need.
-My goal is to convert simple tables, very very simple tables with simple datatypes, very very primitive datatypes.
+My goal is to convert simple tables, very very simple tables with simple datatypes, very very primitive datatypes to and from these two databases.

 ![alt Papyrus](/img/next-gate.JPG)